-In February, the Department for Education released an updated definition of CSE with guidance for professionals.
-The University of Bedfordshire was commissioned to write the guidance that accompanies the statutory definition, and you can read it here
+In February, the Department for Education released an updated definition of child sexual exploitation (CSE) with guidance for professionals.
+The University of Bedfordshire was commissioned to write the guidance that accompanies the statutory definition, and you can read it here.

 The new definition is as follows:

 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) the financial advantage or increased status of the perpetrator or facilitator.3 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.